Insei/eden-eve-rpi4-testing/README.md

 Copying files for boot the installer via tftp
  Make ipxe
  Make UEFI BIOS for Rpi4
-Waiting for EVE device boot into UEFI BIOS over the network Waiting for the installation to complete
+Waiting for EVE device boot over the network
+Waiting for the installation to complete
 Waiting for EVE to boot from internal storage
 ###########################################